 And France’s is far by the strongest insurgent party in Western Europe.

-Wheatcroft mentions the Five Star Movement in Italy as another example, but the ruling Democratic Party there is not very anxious.
-It won 40 percent of the votes in the last European Parliament elections.
+Wheatcroft mentions the Five Star Movement in Italy as another example, but the ruling Democratic Party there is not anxious.
+It won 40 percent support in the last European Parliament elections.

 Wheatcroft somehow finds evidence of a weak center in Germany where the Christian Democrats and Social Democrats between them have 503 out of 630 seats in parliament.